Skip to main content

 3. In the left panel, click the project tag on the virtual machine to manage.

-4. In the new window, click Set Project.
+4. In the new window, click Open Overlay in the top right corner.

 Disconnect from a Virtual Machine